whoward/docs/markdown/reference/test-configuration.md

 ### Enable HTML Source Captures

 In the same way Sauce [captures step-by-step screenshots][11], we can do the same with HTML source captures for you.
-Even though this feature is off by default, you can turn it on anytime and find the sources in your job result page:
+Even though this feature is turned off by default, you can turn it on anytime and find the sources in your job result page:

 Key
 capture-html